| | | | | |

 Breaded pickle slices on a sheet pan.

 • Air Fry.
-Cook pickles at 400°F for 5 minutes, then turn them over.
+Cook the pickles at 400°F for 5 minutes, then turn them over.
 Cook for 5 more minutes or until golden brown.

 Air frying the breaded pickle slices.